-Also known as the “living dead” plant, this snake like flower is something altogether unique and extremely exotic.
-This flower doesn’t have the colourful buds we’re used to, instead it has scaly skin.
+Also known as the “living dead” plant, this snake-like flower is something altogether unique and extremely exotic.
+This flower doesn’t have the colorful buds we’re used to, instead, it has scaly skin.

 It obtains its nutrients from a host plant, meaning it will attach itself to its host plant and gain its nutrients via photosynthesis.
 However, like many of the most exotic flowers in the world, this plant also has a stench to go with it.

-The odour is used to attract insects such as beetles and dung beetles which are its core pollinators.
+The odor is used to attract insects such as beetles and dung beetles which are its core pollinators.